 It may be important to note that once WooCommerce Multisite is set up, it works on the network-level.

-That means that once you have accessed the plugins page for the network and activated WooCommerce, it’s available across the entire network of sites.
+Once you have accessed the plugins page for the network and activated WooCommerce, it’s available across the entire network.
 Then, you can choose which subsites you want to turn into an online store in one click.

 While you can make one, a few or all of your sites an online store within a WooCommerce Multisite setup, each online store is managed independently.

 So, if you were hoping to have settings or content synced across all online stores within a WooCommerce Multisite, you will need to find or develop a plugin or WooCommerce extension to achieve this functionality.

 WooCommerce Multisite has similar benefits to WordPress Multisite except you’re able to create a network of online stores.